-The primary intent of this minor is to foster in students who are entering the private business sector a lifelong appreciation for the intertwined relationship between the worlds of private business, especially international business, and the national security sector, enabling our graduates to make more informed and more confident business and political decisions in the decades to come.
+The primary intent of this minor is to instill in students entering the private business sector a lifelong appreciation for the intertwined relationship between private business, especially international business, and the national security sector.
+This foundation will enable graduates to make more informed and more confident business and political decisions in the decades to come.

 Required Courses: